 In January 2021, the Company entered into the Yale MoDE Agreement with Yale University (see Note 10 for details).
 Under the license agreement, the Company acquired exclusive, worldwide rights to Yale University's intellectual property directed to its MoDE platform.
 As part of consideration for this license, the Company paid Yale University an upfront cash payment of \$1,000 and 11,668 common shares of the Former Parent valued at approximately \$1,000.
-Under the Yale MoDE Agreement, the Company entered into the Yale MoDE SRA (see Note 10 for detail details), which included funding of up to \$4,000 over the life of the agreement.
+Under the Yale MoDE Agreement, the Company entered into the Yale MoDE SRA (See Note 10 for details), which included funding of up to \$4,000 over the life of the agreement.
 In May 2023, the Company entered into an additional sponsored research agreement with Yale University (the "2023 Yale SRA"), which includes funding of up to \$612 over the life of the agreement.

-For the three and six nine months ended June 30, 2023 September 30, 2023, the Company recorded \$947 \$614 and \$1,699, \$2,313, respectively, in research and development expense, including certain administrative expenses, related to the
+For the three and nine months ended September 30, 2023, March 31, 2024 and 2023, the Company recorded \$614 \$445 and \$2,313, respectively, in research and development expense, including certain administrative expenses, related to the

 Yale MoDE Agreement and the Yale MoDE SRA, the Yale Agreement, and the 2023 Yale SRA (the "Yale Agreements").
-For the three and six nine months ended June 30, 2022 September 30, 2022, the Company recorded \$488 \$463 and \$2,288, \$2,750, respectively, in research and development expense, including certain administrative expenses, related to the Yale Agreements.
-As of June 30, 2023 September 30, 2023, the Company did not owe any amounts to Yale University.
+For the three and nine months ended September 30, 2022, the Company recorded \$463 and \$2,750, \$851, respectively, in research and development expense, including certain administrative expenses, related to the Yale Agreements.
+MoDE Agreement, the Yale Agreement, and the 2023 Yale SRA (the "Yale Agreements").
+As of September 30, 2023 March 31, 2024, the Company did not owe any amounts to Yale University.